lheritagetyk/tyk-demo/deployments/fdxri-fapi/README.md

 - The FDX RI Docker images require authentication to the FDX registry
 - Credentials are stored in `key/fdx_ri_copy.json`
+- All services are containerized and managed via Docker Compose
-- The webhook service must be running for automatic client configuration
+- The webhook service automatically starts with the deployment
-- All services must be on the same Docker network (`tyk-demo_tyk`)
+- All services must be on the same Docker network (`tyk` or `tyk-demo_tyk`)
+- The portalwebhook `.env` file is automatically created/updated by bootstrap.sh
+- fdxwebui supports hot-reload for development (source code is mounted as volumes)
+- tyk-grpc-plugin and portalwebhook are built from source during deployment

+## 🐳 Docker Services

+The deployment includes the following containerized services:

+### Core Services
+- **postgres** - FDX RI database (port 7432)
+- **tomcat** - FDX Reference Implementation (port 8090)
+- **keycloak-db** - Keycloak database (port 25432)
+- **keycloak** - OAuth2/OIDC server (port 8180)

+### Containerized Services
+- **tyk-grpc-plugin** - gRPC plugin for Tyk Gateway (port 5555)
+- **portalwebhook** - Portal webhook service (port 8899)
+- **fdxwebui** - Web UI and DPoP service (ports 3010, 3030)

+All services are defined in `docker-compose.yml` and started automatically by the bootstrap script.

 ## 🤝 Support